 When you are studying for your examination, you may try to identify the key information and repeat the important facts aloud.
 Even a whisper will help to make information more memorable.

 Catch up with your friends and spend quality time with them!
 It is medically proven that people with the most active social lives have the slowest rate of memory decline.
-It can be as little as 10 minutes’ of tele-conversation with a friend that can actually result in measurable memory improvement.
+A mere 10 minutes’ of tele-conversation with a friend can actually result in measurable memory improvement.

 It is even better if the conversation includes laughter, since laughter promotes memory by reducing the stress hormone, cortisol.